DogulS5/aws-clf-c02-notes/readme.md

 - Organizational units
 In AWS Organizations, you can group accounts into organizational units (OUs) to make it easier to manage accounts with similar business or security requirements.
 When you apply a policy to an OU, all the accounts in the OU automatically inherit the permissions specified in the policy.

-- It can apply service control policies (SCPs) to the organization root, an individual member account, or an OU.
+- It can apply service control policies (SCPs) to the organization's root, an individual member account, or an OU.

 ## Compliance
 ### AWS Artifact